raphaelzaneti/Night-App/README.md

 I hope you enjoy it! :)

+Update: since I started this project, Microsoft finally released the dark mode feature to Microsoft Word.
+Anyway, I will keep working in this project, in order to just create a simple rich text editor with more features than Quill offer.

 ### What is this project?
 A text editor inspired on VS Code and others technology editors, designed to corporate workers out of tech.